artlovan/gateway-service-zuul/README.md

 # gateway-service-zuul

-Demo on Hystrix circuit breaker, how weather-app takes over the response and opens the circuit when weather-service is not reachable.
+Gateway service that will forward requests to services and act as single entry point for clients.

 1. Run discovery-server
-2. Run weather-service
+2. Run gateway-service
-3. Run weather-app
+3. Run hello-app
-4. Run hystrix-dashboard
+4. Run goodbye-service
-5. In browser, go to http://localhost:8080/hystrix
+5. Request: $ curl http://localhost:8080/hello (observe request forwarding to hello-service)
-6. Run curl few times: $ curl localhost:8000/current/weather
+6. Request: $ curl http://localhost:8080/goodbye (observe request forwarding to goodbye-service)
-7. Back in browser, in input field; enter "http://localhost:8000/hystrix.stream"
-8. Add title in Title input field "Weather App"
-9. Click "Monitor Stream" button
-10. You can run No. 7 to generate new metrics
-11. For real fun, with apache benchmark, run: $ ab -c 20 -n 100 localhost:8000/current/weather
-12. Bring down all you instances
+7. Bring down all you instances